wangjia007bond/2018-Developer-Program-Final-Project/README.md

 # 2018-Developer-Program-Final-Project

 ## TradeMyUsedStuff
-The best online marketplace to buy and sell used stuff.
+The best online marketplace to buy and sell used stuff, you can uplist your used goods and buy goods which in the website.

+### Flow Chart
+![flowchart][flowchart]

 ## Environment Setup